Flowpack/neos-debug/README.md

 # Flowpack.Neos.Debug

-⚠️ This plugin rewrite is currently work-in-progress.
-Only use if you know what you are doing.

 This plugin is a small helper package to add a debug panel to your [Neos CMS](https://www.neoss.io) website.
 At this point in time you're able to debug your content cache configuration as well as sql queries.
 Additionally, the Server-Timing http header can be enabled that will add request timings to responses.